FuelLabs/sway/docs/src/forc/plugins.md

 forc-explore
 ```

-`forc-explore` runs the Forc Network Explorer, which you can run and check out for yourself:
+`forc-explore` runs the Fuel Network Explorer, which you can run and check out for yourself:

 ```console
 $ forc explore